Deesen/YAMS/README.md

 7. History
 ----------

 Version 1.2.0 RC2
+- Feature: The ((yams_data:...)) placeholder now works with document variables in addition to template variables.
+As with template variables, if multiple placeholders occur on a single document requesting info from different documents this will be done with a minimal number of mysql queries for efficiency.
+- Bug Fix: [[YAMS? &get=`data` ...]] snippet calls will now correctly output data from the document variable fields for monolingual documents rather than the default language template variable.
+- The [[YAMS? &get=`content` ...]] options is now officially deprecated.

+Version 1.2.0 RC2
 - Bug Fix: Fixed a bug whereby YAMS would revert to the default language instead